prabhathv07/user_management/readme.md

 ## Introduction: Buckle Up for the Ride of a Lifetime 🚀🎬

+Welcome to the User Management System project - an epic open-source adventure crafted by the legendary Professor Keith Williams for his rockstar students at NJIT! 🏫👨‍🏫⭐ This project is your gateway to coding glory, providing a bulletproof foundation for a user management system that will blow your mind! 🤯 You'll bridge the gap between the realms of seasoned software pros and aspiring student developers like yourselves.

 ### [Instructor Video - Project Overview and Tips](https://youtu.be/gairLNAp6mA) 🎥